Expats considering a move to Poland will naturally have many concerns about life in this culturally rich country.

-On the other hand, if living outside of any of the large Polish cities, or even if living in a suburb on the periphery of the centre, it will be necessary to buy a car in Poland.
+On the other hand, if living outside any of the large Polish cities, or even if living in a suburb on the periphery of the centre, it will be necessary to buy a car in Poland.

-Driving culture in Poland tends to be aggressive.
+The driving culture in Poland tends to be aggressive.
 Speed limits are often not adhered to, and overtaking is the norm.

 What kind of salary can an expat working in Poland expect?